Academic Advising for Undergraduate Students

 - to ensure progress toward graduation.

-Regular advising means academic success.
-All students are expected to make use of available advising services located in the academic departments, the Advising Center, Student Resource Centers and in special advising and support programs.
+Meeting regularly with advisors enables students to stay on track and to be successful.
+All students are expected to make use of available advising services located in the academic departments, the Undergraduate Advising Center, college-based Student Resource Centers and in special advising and support programs.

 Undergraduate Student Advising

 Advising for majors and minors is available from faculty members in each department.
 It is the student's responsibility to seek out a faculty member to serve as an advisor.
-Some departments assign advisors; others have students choose from a list.
+Some departments assign advisors and others have students choose from a list.
 Contact the department for referral to an advisor.

 Graduate Student Advising